treeverse/lakeFS/docs/reference/commands.md

 ### lakectl branch revert

-given a commit, record a new commit to reverse the effect of this commit
+Given a commit, record a new commit to reverse the effect of this commit

 ```
 lakectl branch revert <branch uri> <commit ref to revert> [flags]